libhal-google/libhal.github.io/mkdocs/tutorials/configuration.md

 `on_error_callback` specifies a callback that should be called when any errors occur.
-The main purpose of this is to capture a stack trace when errors occur but this can also be used for anything else.
+The main purpose of this is to capture a stack trace when errors occur but can be used for anything.

+!!! note
+    The callback is called before the error has been constructed and transported

 !!! note
     Prefer to use an `extern` function defined above the `libhal::config`